What CDC says not to do before cooking your Thanksgiving turkey - NewsBreak

 - Refrigerate leftovers at 40 F or colder as soon as possible.
 Reheat all leftovers to at least 165 F before serving.

-The U.S. Department of Agriculture says that if you’re serving a 20-plus-pound turkey, it’ll need days to thaw in the refrigerator – one day for each 4 to 5 pounds of weight.It’s almost turkey time!
-Here’s how to prepare your bird safely for Thanksgiving
+The U.S. Department of Agriculture says that if you’re serving a 20-plus-pound turkey, it’ll need days to thaw in the refrigerator – one day for each 4 to 5 pounds of weight.Turkey help-line operator reveals bizarre questions she gets about Thanksgiving feast

 According to the USDA, thawing the turkey in the fridge “is the safest method because the turkey will thaw at a consistent, safe temperature.”Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.